 11. Get a Regular Nail Touch up

-Your natural nails keep growing and it needs maintenance and trimming.
-Every 2-3 weeks go to your nail salon and get your acrylics retouched.
+Your natural nails keep growing, and it needs maintenance and trimming.
+Every 2-3 weeks, go to your nail salon and get your acrylics retouched.
 This will ensure long-term beautiful nails.

 Also, let your natural nails breathe once in a while.
 If you have removed your acrylics, wait at least a week to get another manicure done.
+Get glowing!

-- What are Solar Nails?
+- What Are Solar Nails?
 How to Put On Solar Nails?

-- What are NexGen Nails?
+- What Are NexGen Nails?
 Why Should You Choose NexGen?